univstats

 Offered Degrees

-CUAA offers 91 major programs through online and on-site education where 3 programs are available through distance learning.
+CUAA offers 97 major programs on-site (in-person class) only.
 The following table lists the number of programs by offered degree with online class availabilities.

 Offered Major Programs